marjanmo/xsection/docs/index.rst

 - parsing 3D terrestrial surveying 3D points into profiles
 - automatic setting of river direction and cross section orientation (no need for careful manual creation anymore!)
 - automatic calculation of the profile chainages according to the desired incrementation (upstream or downstream)
-- conversion of the results into ASCII version of the *XNS11* geometry file from **Mike11 by** software.
+- conversion of the results into ASCII version of the *XNS11* geometry file from **Mike11 by DHI** software.
 - different profile creation options:

    1. auto-generated profiles (based on DEM and input parameters)